I Don't Care (Shakespears Sister song): Music video

-The accompanying music video for the song, directed by British director Sophie Muller, showed Siobhan Fahey and Marcella Detroit's characters plotting to kill one another.
+The music video for "I Don't Care", directed by British director Sophie Muller, showed Siobhan Fahey and Marcella Detroit's characters plotting to kill one another.
 The video ends with a climax on a mock stage - Fahey dressed in Victorian garb, in contrast to Detroit's poised and refrained character.
 During the first two choruses the band is performing the song, first in rehearsal and the second in concert.

 The video mirrored the internal struggle the duo was going through, as their personal relationship was deteriorating and eventually the duo was ended by Fahey in 1993.
 The video is also notable for its forefront inclusion of the duo's touring members.